etscrivner/yank-line/README.md

 Emacs extension that allows a user to yank a specific line

+# Installation

+To install simply add to your load path and include as below:

+    (add-to-list 'load-path "/path/to/yank-line")
+    (require 'yank-line)

 # Usage

 Provides a convenience method _yl/yank-line_ that takes a numeric argument